FRIDAY, JUNE 4, 2021

 COMBAT has funded Project RISE from its inception, with $235,450 allotted for the program in 2021.

 81.3% Of Those Screen Receive Psychological First Aid

 At a minimum, Project RISE offers every gunshot victim treated at TMC/UH an initial assessment of their risk for developing chronic Post-Trauma Stress Disorder (PTSD).
 To date, September 2019 – May 2021, 295 GSW patients have been screened.
 (From September 1, 2019 through May 31, 2021, there were 812 non-fatal shooting across all of Jackson County.)

 Of the patients screened through Project RISE, slightly less than half (44.1%) were deemed high risk for chronic PTSD symptoms.
-Most—81.3%—received acute crisis invention, regardless of whether considered high or low risk, according to the program’s coordinator, Dr. Joah Williams.
+Most—81.3%—received acute crisis intervention, regardless of whether considered high or low risk, according to the program’s coordinator, Dr. Joah Williams.